Hyolitha

 Hyoliths are an extinct group of invertebrates with small conical shells, known from fossils from the Palaeozoic era.
-They are at least considered as being lophotrochozoan, and possibly being lophophorates, a group which includes the brachiopods (hyoliths may even be brachiopods themselves), while others consider them as being basal lophotrochozoans, or even molluscs.
+They are at least considered lophotrochozoans, possibly being lophophorates, a group which includes the brachiopods (hyoliths may even be brachiopods themselves), while others consider them as being basal lophotrochozoans, or even molluscs.

 Morphology

 The shell of a hyolith is typically one to four centimeters in length, triangular or elliptical in cross section.
 Some species have rings or stripes.
 It comprises two parts: the main conical shell (previously referred to as a 'conch') and a cap-like operculum.
 Some also had two curved supports known as helens They are calcareous - probably aragonitic All of these structures grew by marginal accretion.

 Shell microstructure

 The orthothecid shell has an internal layer with a microstructure of transverse bundles, and an external layer comprising longitudinal bundles.

 Helens

 Some hyoliths had helens, long structures that taper as they coil gently in a logarithmic spiral in a ventral direction.
 The helens had an organic-rich central core surrounded by concentric laminae of calcite.
 They grew by the addition of new material at their base, on the cavity side, leaving growth lines.

 They were originally described by Walcott as separate fossils under the genus name Helenia (Walcott's wife was named Helena and his daughter Helen); Bruce Runnegar adopted the name helen when they were recognized as part of the hyolith organism.
 Encrusting organisms have been found on helens, and also on both sides of the main shell, all of which are therefore supposed to have been raised above the sea bed.
 The helens have been interpreted as props that supported the feeding organ, the lophophore, above the sea bed.